PlaceStartScripts/Userscript/README.md

 # Userscript

-The easiest way to run our automated placer, right from your browser!
+The easiest way to run our automated placer, right from your browser.

 ## Downloads